-Grounded in experience with global health threats ranging from AIDS to Zika, our researchers are an important part of the international scientific response to the pandemic — tracking and modeling the virus' spread, detailing the immune response to the virus, conducting trials of vaccines and treatments, and working to prevent future outbreaks.
+The scientific community has reacted to the COVID-19 pandemic with unprecedented speed and cooperation.
+Grounded in experience with global health threats such as HIV as well as the impact of infectious diseases on cancer patients, our researchers are an important part of the international scientific response to the pandemic.
+For more than a year they have been working tirelessly — tracking and modeling the virus' spread, detailing the immune response to the virus, conducting trials of vaccines and treatments, and working to prevent future outbreaks.

 Here are news, resources and information on the COVID-19 pandemic based our science and expertise:

 Fred Hutch’s communications team has been working to translate the complex COVID-19 research being carried out by our scientists into news and information that can help our community understand and navigate the pandemic.
 Catch up on the latest at FredHutch.com/News.

 Sign up for our monthly newsletter to get the latest in cancer and COVID-19 research delivered to your inbox.

 Fred Hutch is conducting a number of therapeutic and non-therapeutic COVID-19 studies including treatment trials, observational studies and vaccine trials.
 To end this pandemic, we need volunteers of all ages, races, ethnicities and backgrounds to participate in research studies.